Scholarship Recipients

 Caroline Finley graduated from the U.S. Naval Academy in 2022 as a Political Science (Honors) major and German minor.
 Her research focuses on alliance theory in world order politics, examining the future of the transatlantic partnership in the United States’ grand strategic shift to the Pacific.
 She was the Midshipman Director of the 2022 Naval Academy Foreign Affairs Conference, themed “Partnership in the 21st Century: Aligning Values and Interests in a Multipolar World.”
 She currently studies at Yale University's Jackson Institute of Global Affairs in pursuit of a Master of Public Policy in Global Affairs.
 Hailing from New Orleans, LA, Caroline is passionate about increasing access to education on international issues, and intends to enter the foreign policy sphere to enact change on equality & equity of access to policymaking.

-Nick Walden, 2021
+Nicholas Walden, 2021

 U.S. Naval Academy ‘21